Sivan22/otzaria/README.md

 <!-- LICENSE -->
 ## License

-the code is currently Unlicensed. it may change in the future, but it will allways stay open-sourced.
+The code is currently Unlicensed.
+It may change in the future, but it will always remain open-sourced.

-the texts has different open licenses. you may check Sefaria's site for more info on that.
+The texts have different open licenses.
+You may check Sefaria's site for more info on that.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>